franciszh/valiant-frontend-coding-challenge/DESCRIPTION.md

 ### Sprint or Kanban

-Regardless of which Agile flows to use, I will break down the feature as in a small team with 2 or 3 engineers.
+Regardless of which Agile flow to use, I will break down the feature as in a small team with 2 or 3 engineers.
 Each task should be test driven and minimise the blockage to peers as much as possible.
 Please take each to-do item as an individual jira as in the real development cycles.

 ### TODOs